 These cards will still have administrative costs, however, and they will tend to have either higher annual fees (though the BankWest Zero Platinum card has none) or higher interest rates, so work out whether this is actually going to save money on a card-by-card basis.

 A Platinum card can be an option if you would use features such as frequent flyer points, travel insurance, extended warranty or purchase protection (if buying within Australia), so just because the card charges an annual fee doesn’t mean it is automatically more expensive if you would use those extras.

-We’ve made this job really easy with our free travel insurance comparison, showing you key features for major credit cards and credit card providers.
+To compare cards and the insurances they include, you can see our free travel insurance comparison, which highlights all the key features for major credit cards and credit card providers.

 Foreign currency prepaid credit cards are pre-loaded with foreign currencies up to a certain value.
-These cards can allow you to lock in an exchange rate, and can often offer reasonable exchange rates, however, see below for a word of caution about that.
+These cards can allow you to lock in an exchange rate, and can offer reasonable exchange rates (see below for a word of caution about that).

 Qantas Cash and Virgin’s Global Wallet are both examples of prepaid travel cards.
 With each option, you can pre-load foreign currencies on to the card, allowing you to lock in an exchange rate on each pre-loaded amount.
 You can then use the card to make overseas and domestic purchases.
 This can save you a huge amount in foreign conversion fees often charged by standard credit cards.

 Qantas Cash and Global Wallet also allow you to earn rewards points on their respective loyalty programs, and can allow for faster check-in and boarding.
 To find out more about Qantas Cash and Global Wallet, what each one offers, and how they stack up against each other, read our post here.

 If you’re choosing a prepaid travel card, be aware of the small print and any fees that might apply.
 Remember, you might have to pay ATM fees to withdraw money at ATMs both in Australia and overseas.